klarman-cell-observatory/scSVA/README.md

 The --cpus and -m flags specify the number of cores and memory available in the container, respectively.
 PATH is a path to the directory with an expression matrix and metadata.
 The files will be available in the /home/ directory in the container.
-To run R server open web browser and visit http://localhost:8787 .
+To run R server, open web browser and visit http://localhost:8787 .
-To run **scSVA** use the command in R console
+To run **scSVA**, use the command in R console
 ```
 scSVA::scSVA()
 ```
-If the popup blocker is active in your browser click on "Try Again" to open **scSVA** Shiny App in a new tab.
+If the popup blocker is active in your browser, click on "Try Again" to open **scSVA** Shiny App in a new tab.

 Alternatively, scsva docker image can be installed using a Dockerfile provided with the **scSVA** package:
 ```